GitStorageOne/mORMot.REST/README.md

 ﻿﻿# mORMot.REST
-Testing mORMot REST capabilities, a project from George.
+Testing mORMot REST capabilities.

-FPC version by Alf, retrieved from https://github.com/LongDirtyAnimAlf/mORMot.REST

-# Presentation

 It's my first meeting with mORMot, so, something may be unoptimized or implemented wrong.
 Feel free to post your suggestions.
 Don't forget that this is not final build, there is a lot to do.
+Latest version available here: https://github.com/GitStorageOne/mORMot.REST

 I use REST services via interfaces, IMO it's more friendly for developers.
 You may find that project group contain both server and client projects.